An update from our Chief Executive, Nigel Harding

 - Only supported families and care staff are permitted at the hospice.

 - Our care team are equipped with PPE and have their temperature checked when they enter the hospice, and we have posters up reminding everyone to regularly wash their hands.

-- We’re being extra vigilant in terms of housekeeping to ensure high contact areas such as door handles, light switches and toilets are being thoroughly cleaned.
+- We’re being extra vigilant to ensure high contact areas such as door handles, light switches and toilets are being thoroughly cleaned.